-In a previous newsletter, we shared that we were given the challenge to convert a regular box truck into a vehicle to transport animals to and from various appointments in a research setting.
+In a previous blog post, we shared that we were given the challenge to convert a regular box truck into a vehicle to transport animals to and from various appointments in a research setting.
 Our team of design engineers carefully went over the requests and parameters that our client required.
 The team then looked the van over and submitted a design proposal to our client.
 Once they received approval from all involved parties, they rolled up their sleeves and went to work.

 We were fortunate that we did not have to remove any of the van’s components to begin the project.